 The breadth of the recovery across multiple markets and asset types suggests it is structural rather than opportunistic.
 However, sustainability depends on continued improvement in physical occupancy rates and rental growth, particularly as hybrid working policies remain in flux across major occupier groups.

-How should investors assess office assets in secondary Asia-Pacific markets?
+How should custodians assess office assets in secondary Asia-Pacific markets?